DBTrenches/tsqlscheduler/README.md

 # Create the job on every node that can host the primary
 Install-AutoUpsertJob -Server primaryNode -Database Utility -TargetDatabase agDatabase -NotifyOperator "Test Operator" Install-AutoUpsertJob -Server secondaryNode -Database Utility -TargetDatabase agDatabase -NotifyOperator "Test Operator"

+# Create the job that keeps track of the replica status
+Install-ReplicaStatusJob -Server primaryNode -Database agDatabase -AvailabilityGroup AGName -NotifyOperator "Test Operator"
 ```

-If the instance hosted multiple availability groups, the Utility database would need to contain one AutoUpsert task for every AG.
+If an instance hosts multiple availability groups, the Utility database would need to contain one AutoUpsert task for every AG.

 If the Utility database on each instance was also going to be used to schedule instance tasks (rather than just the tasks in agDatabase) an additional pair of tasks would be required: